-The Conservatory participates in a defined contribution plan that covers substantially all employees and is administered by Fidelity, TIAA-CREF, and the Variable Life Insurance Annuity Association.
+The Conservatory participates in a defined contribution plan that covers substantially all employees and is administered by Fidelity, TIAA-CREF and the Variable Life Insurance Annuity Association.
 Eligible employees may elect to make retirement savings contributions to the Plan, which are matched by the Conservatory for full-time employees up to 5% of employee compensation.
-The Conservatory amended the plan to reduce the employer match to 0% effective July 1, 2020 through June 30, 2021.
-The match was reinstated effective July 1, 2021.
-Employee benefits costs associated with this plan amounted to \$536,568 and \$5,986 during the years ended June 30, 2022 and 2021, respectively.
+Employee benefits costs associated with this plan amounted to \$710,182 and \$536,568 during the years ended June 30, 2023 and 2022, respectively.